 6. Memory games

 Memorizing words or phrases plays a beneficial role in a child’s development.
 You can play the game with your six-year-old at home or in the park or even while traveling.
-Spot the difference, magic cup game, and card game are some easy choices to start with.
+Spot the difference, magic cup game, and card games for kids are some easy choices to start with.

 Art and Craft Activities